nieboczek/keysounds/README.md

 Made to be used in a Voice Channel with friends.

 # TODO
-- Audio search from config
-- Focus console on Ctrl+Alt+T
 - Shit mic mode (Old Python implementation below)
 ```py
     def mic_loop(self) -> None: